-The true epidemiology of these tumors is unknown as they have only been recently described and many are asymptomatic and thus likely undiagnosed (or misdiagnosed).
-Reported cases are mostly in young to middle-aged individuals with adult-onset epilepsy 1-4.
+The true epidemiology of these tumors is unknown as they have only been relatively recently described and most are asymptomatic, so are likely undiagnosed or misdiagnosed as other lesions (see differential diagnosis below) further confounding epidemiology.

-Histopathologic hallmark of MVNT consists of neuroepithelial cells with conspicuous stromal vacuolation arranged in nodules principally within the deep cortical ribbon and superficial subcortical white matter 1-3.
-Immunostaining is positive for synaptophysin, HuC/HuD neuronal antigens and p62 but were negative for other markers (e.g. IDH1, nestin, NeuN, neurofilament, GFAP, and CD34) 1-4.
+The histopathological hallmark of MVNT is of neuroepithelial cells with conspicuous stromal vacuolation arranged in nodules principally within the deep cortical ribbon and superficial subcortical white matter 1-3.

 Smaller lesions are difficult to identify, but if seen will appear as non-enhancing low attenuation lesions deep to the cortex in the subcortical white matter.